 Divination or curative sacrifices are developed to guess the future or for purposes of medical cure of diseases – this is the case of the guinea pig.

-There is a ritual practice of traditional Andean medicine from Peru and Ecuador of which there is already a record in the 16th century and which is carried out to this day, its name is La shoqma, also known as soba with guinea pig, in this practice it is use the guinea pig to “clean” and/or to diagnose a person’s health problem.
-The expression “pasar el Cuy” means, to rub on the patient’s body.
+There is a ritual practice of traditional Andean medicine from Peru and Ecuador of which there is already a record in the 16th century and which is carried out to this day, its name is La shoqma, also known as soba with guinea pig, in this practice the guinea pig is used to “clean” and/or to diagnose a person’s health problem.
+The expression “pasar el Cuy” means, to rub the guinea pig on the patient’s body.

 Cobo (1964 ) had this to say: